mstoncel/valuablepaper/README.md

 # valuablepaper

-- You can find BIST shares in this API.
+- You can find BIST stocks in this API.